matiasgimenezdev/blog-nextjs/README.md

-# next-js-blog
+# Next.js blog
-Basic blog tutorial following nextjs.org/learn
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).